domalab/ha-unraid/info.md

 - CPU Usage: Shows the current CPU utilization percentage.
 - RAM Usage: Displays the current RAM usage percentage.
+- CPU and Motherboard Temps: Shows CPU and Motherboard temperatures
 - Array Usage: Shows the overall array usage percentage.
 - Individual Array Disks: Displays usage information for each disk in the array.
 - Uptime: Shows how long the Unraid server has been running.